Drowning: Oxygen deprivation

+When submerged into cold water, breath-holding time is significantly shorter than that in air due to the cold shock response.
 The breath-hold breakpoint can be suppressed or delayed, either intentionally or unintentionally.
-Hyperventilation before any dive, deep or shallow, flushes out carbon dioxide in the blood resulting in a dive commencing with an abnormally low carbon dioxide level: a potentially dangerous condition known as hypocapnia.
+Hyperventilation before any dive, deep or shallow, flushes out carbon dioxide in the blood, resulting in a dive commencing with an abnormally low carbon dioxide level: a potentially dangerous condition known as hypocapnia.
 The level of carbon dioxide in the blood after hyperventilation may then be insufficient to trigger the breathing reflex later in the dive.

 Following this, a blackout may occur before the diver feels an urgent need to breathe.
 This can occur at any depth and is common in distance breath-hold divers in swimming pools.
 Both deep and distance free divers often use hyperventilation to flush out carbon dioxide from the lungs to suppress the breathing reflex for longer.
 It is important not to mistake this for an attempt to increase the body's oxygen store.
 The body at rest is fully oxygenated by normal breathing and cannot take on any more.
 Breath-holding in water should always be supervised by a second person, as by hyperventilating, one increases the risk of shallow water blackout because insufficient carbon dioxide levels in the blood fail to trigger the breathing reflex.